 In the 44th annual air respirator fitting training held at the Chiba Fire Academy in September 2020, our company won second place among 20 companies in the prefecture that participated, and received an award for excellence.

-Our experience of the typhoons and heavy rains that occurred in 2019 highlighted the need to quickly confirm the safety of our employees, and so we introduced a safety confirmation system as part of our Business Continuity Plan.
+Based on our experience with the typhoons and torrential rains that occurred in 2019, we recognized the need to quickly ascertain the safety of our employees and their availability to work, and introduced a safety confirmation system as part of our business continuity plan (BCP).

 We have introduced an equipment maintenance management system to manage maintenance cycles, plans, histories, and problems for each piece of equipment.
-The results of tabulation and analysis by this system show that the most common causes of trouble in 2021 were failure and deterioration.
+As a result of the tabulation and analysis of these data, the majority of trouble causes that occurred frequently in 2023 were caused by piping.

 In addition, we have introduced tablet devices for daily inspections and have attempted to import inspection records directly into the system, thus improving work efficiency compared to the conventional method.